mauriciopoppe/kubernetes-playground/docs/sandbox-with-debugger.md

 ...
 ```

-### Connecting to the process with nvim
+### Connecting to the process with nvim and nvim-dap

-The setup requires a few plugins:
+The setup requires this plugin:

 - https://github.com/mfussenegger/nvim-dap
-- https://github.com/rcarriga/nvim-dap-ui (I also use this as the UI)

 The setup for nvim-dap that I have is this one, it's a little bit different
 to the one in https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation#go-using-delve-directly